 Vespa Serving Tuning

-This document describes tuning certain features of an application for high query serving performance, the main focus is on content cluster search features, see Container tuning for tuning of container clusters.
+This document describes how to tune certain features of an application for high query serving performance, where the main focus is on content cluster search features; see Container tuning for tuning of container clusters.
 The search sizing guide is about scaling an application deployment.

 Attribute v.s index

-The attribute documentation summaries when to use attribute in the indexing statement.
+The attribute documentation summarizes when to use attribute in the indexing statement.
 Also see the procedure for changing from attribute to index and vice-versa.

 field timestamp type long {